 A user will find your website via a referral of some kind, whether it be a search engine link, a referral from another website or even an offline referral.
 The content based around that referral was the reason why the reader chose to visit your site.
 They had a specific problem that they want to solve and your website allegedly has the answer.

 Meeting user’s expectations helps to create engaging content because it means that they found what they were looking for.
 All you have to do with your content is confirm it.

 A user types in to google: “brand design agency” and upon landing on your site…

 What your users want to know and see is: We’re a brand design agency

 What your readers should know: We’re an award-winning brand design agency.

 That’s quite a simplistic example for an opening statement on a website (hero header) but when it comes to more specific pages or paragraphs of text you would do well to remember that your users are not dumb.
 There’s no need to explain every detail of your service on a homepage or landing page.
-Keep that for blog posts and sub level pages.
+Keep that for blog posts, primary and sub-level pages.

 Takeaway points to create an engaging website and copy:

 - What’s the Goal of the web page?